mingrui/read-better/README.md

 The Seven Principles for Making Marriage Work - John Gottman [15%]
 Fullstack Vue - Hassan Djirdeh [15%]
 The Crowd: A Study of the Popular Mind - Gustave Le Bon - 1895 [65%] - Great Book
 The French Revolution: A Very Short Introduction - William Doyle [0%]
+Let My People Go Surfing: The Education of a Reluctant Businessman - Yvon Chouinard [30%]